SenseNet/sn-benchmark/docs/profile-definition-language.md

   - **targetfolder**: Target folder is an existing repository folder that allows File content type.
   - **SPEED**: Speed parameter also allowed (see above under the REQ command).
 This operation's speed category depends on the file size but SLOW is usually a good choice.

 In this version the uploaded file name equals to the source's name.
-Therefore it is strongly recommended in the benchmark scenario that the target folder will be created by the current profile and the new folder name be unique.
-Uniqueness can be achieved with a folder content type that enables the incremental naming rule (link: ... ... ... ... ... ... ... ... ... ... ...).
+Therefore it is strongly recommended in a benchmark scenario that the current profile should generate the target (parent) folder and the new folder name should be unique.
+Uniqueness can be achieved by making the server generate the name for the folder (the folder content type must enable incremental naming).

 Example:
 ```text